valstat/valstat-rfc/README.md

-# Returns Protocol
+# Valstat Returns Protocol
-Any call has a return &trade;
+Every call has a return &trade;

 ## Why?